Terenceyuyue/mVEM/README.md

 ------------------
 ## Mixed Virtual Element Methods

+ - Mixed vem for Darcy problem in the lowest order H(div)-conforming virtual element

- - Mixed vem for Darcy problem in the lowest order
+ - Mixed vem for Darcy problem in the lowest order lifting H(div)-conforming virtual element

+ - Divergence-free mixed vem for Stokes problem in the lowest order

 ------------------